aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-data-operations/read-features-from-mapinfo-interchange/_index.md

 ---
-title: How to Read MapInfo MIF Files in .NET with Aspose.GIS
+title: MapInfo MIF Files in .NET
 linktitle: Read Features from MapInfo Interchange
 second_title: Aspose.GIS .NET API
 description: Learn how to read MapInfo MIF files in .NET using Aspose.GIS – step‑by‑step guide to read features from MapInfo Interchange files.